cablehead/levee/docs/content/http.md

 #### attributes

-- method
-- path
-- version
-- headers
-- conn
-- response
+* method:
+  the request method *e.g. GET, POST*

+* path:
+  the request path *e.g. /user/1*

+* version:
+  the HTTP version *e.g. HTTP/1.1*

+* headers:
+  a lua table of the HTTP request headers

+* conn:
+  the underlying `TCP Connection` of the request

+* response:
-    response is a pipe used to communicate the response to send. the first send for the response is expected to be in the form:

-    `{status, headers, body}`
+  response is a pipe used to communicate the response to send. the first send for the response is expected to be in the form: `{status, headers, body}`

+    * status:
-    - status is in the form `{code, reason}`
+      is in the form `{code, reason}`

+    * headers:
-    - headers is a table of key, value pairs
+      is a table of key, value pairs

+    * body:
-    - body can be either a string, an integer or nil
+      can be either a string, an integer or nil

         * if body is a string it will be used as for the response body and the request is complete.